This tutorial series and projetc source code are all located at the source repository.

 First we must review how number systems work.
 In any number system, a value is represented by some sequence of "numeral" symbols in positions indexed as "digits".
 The "base" of a system is the count of different symbol corresponding to the first few natural numbers, including zero.

-Generalizing, for any number system representing integer values, a number aa with nn digits in base bb will have value such that:
+Generalizing, for any number system representing integer values, a number with digits in base will have value such that:

 Naturally, this means there are other number systems we could use (base 8, base 16, etc), but more importantly, it implies that values are transferrable between different base systems.
 So, logic circuits, which are capable of representing only values true (1), or false (0), can represent a base 2 system: a binary number system.
 In binary, we consider digits as "bits".
 The "resolution" of a number can be described by the number of bits used to contain the value: the bit-width, or bit length.